appliedaistudio/maxwellai-dapp/docs/readme.md

 ##### Glossary
 - **AI**: Artificial Intelligence
 - **DApp**: Decentralized Application
-- **Service Worker**: A script that runs in the background and handles caching for offline capabilities
+- **Service Worker**: A script that runs in the background and handles caching and other network related operations for offline capabilities
 - **API**: Application Programming Interface

 ##### Additional Resources